aranega/iguala/README.md

 * yield all combinations found when a pattern matches against an object,
 * matching over dictionary the same way as for classes/objects (more or less),
 * conditional matchers (you can capture variable and/or the tested object to test a condition),
-* matcher generators (you can capture variables and/or the tested object to produce a new matcher).
+* matcher generators (you can capture variables and/or the tested object to produce a new matcher),
+* regex matchers.

 More operators/matchers will arrive